TriplyDB/Documentation/docs/triplydb-js/index.md

 Inherited from [`Account.addDataset(name: string, metadata?: object)`](#accountadddatasetname-string-metadata-object).

-#### Organization.addMember(user: User|string, role?: Role)
+#### Organization.addMember(user: User, role?: Role)

 Adds a member to the given `Organization`, with the given `role` of either member or owner.

 ##### Arguments

-- The `user` argument can be a user object, or the account name of the user which should be added to the organization.
+- The `user` argument has to be a user object of the user which should be added to the organization.

 - The `role` argument can be either `'member'` or `'owner'`.
 If this argument is not specified, then `'member'` used as the default.

 <dl>
   <dt><code>'member'</code></dt>